Krozark/Kraggne/README.md

     url = item.url
     view = Kraggne.view.GenericView (or GenericFormView if a form is link to the item or GenericDetailView (see after))

-    in the form it can be url,named-url,detail('url',app.model),include(app.model) note :
+    in the form it can be url,named-url,detail('url',app.model),include(app.model),list('url',app.model) note :
         detail create a Use the GenericDetailView if 'is_visible' is True' and use the 'get_absolute_url()' (or the url regex  if not existing) it use also the <pk> or <slug> attribut (in url and object) to get it.
 If want want to get the object with a other way you can, but you have to add a get_object_from_url(**kwargs) methode where kwargs is the url parameters